- Compare Gardner’s theory of multiple intelligences and Sternberg’s triarchic theory of intelligence

 Theories of Intelligence

-Gardner (1983, 1998, 1999) suggests that there are not one, but nine domains of intelligence.
-The first three are skills that are measured by IQ tests:
+Howard Gardner (1983, 1998, 1999) suggests that there are not one, but nine domains of intelligence.
+His theory is known as the theory of multiple intelligences.
+The first three are skills that can be measured by IQ tests:

 - Logical-mathematical: the ability to solve mathematical problems; problems of logic, numerical patterns